OberMarco/OpenSourceSoftwareUML/README.md

 ![](Diagramms/Hand/uml.PNG)

+## Use Cases of the Open Source Tools
+The UML diagrams created are primarily used for collaboration with other scientists to develop the concepts.
+The diagrams are clearly distinct from detailed diagrams that depict the entire source code.
+The second usage of the diagrams is to provide a clear and clean representation in publications.

 ## Investigation criteria and Usecases

-## Use Cases of the Open Source Tools
-The created UML-diagramms are mainly used for the cooperation with other scientists to develop the concepts.
-The diagramms are clearly separated from detailed diagrams, which represents the whole source code.
-The second use case of the diagramms is the clear and clean representation in publications.
+The following table shows the investigation criteria:

 Investigation criterion | Description of the criterion
 -------- | --------